nyholku/thaler/README.md

 # thaler
 Thaler is a tongue in cheek project to see how far Java syntax can be pushed.

-Thaler was named after the mighty dollar sign which I think gets used to all too little in Java world ;)
+Thaler was named after the all mighty dollar sign which I think gets used to all too little in Java world ;)